Aug. 11, 2022

 The EEG background activity is normal during wakefulness and sleep, except in case of antiseizure medication intoxication or inadequate treatment.

-Levetiracetam is also a good alternative, particularly when lamotrigine exacerbates myoclonus (80).
-One study showed a lower retention rate for levetiracetam than valproate due to poorer seizure control during long-term follow-up, but patients with levetiracetam achieved more myoclonic seizure freedom than those with valproate (70).
-However, psychiatric adverse effects are common with levetiracetam and may lead to treatment discontinuation (52).
+Levetiracetam is a good alternative to valproate, particularly when lamotrigine exacerbates myoclonus (86).
+One study showed a lower retention rate for levetiracetam than valproate due to poorer seizure control during long-term follow-up, but patients with levetiracetam achieved more myoclonic seizure freedom than those with valproate (76).
+There is some evidence that levetiracetam may have better efficacy than lamotrigine in monotherapy for patients with juvenile myoclonic epilepsy (64).
+However, psychiatric adverse effects are common with levetiracetam and may lead to treatment discontinuation; it should be avoided in patients with antecedent of depression (55).
 An alternative to levetiracetam is brivaracetam.
-Brivaracetam is well tolerated and has shown a good efficacy for treating patients with juvenile myoclonic epilepsy and other forms of genetic generalized epilepsies (78; 31).
-The occurrence of behavioral adverse events appears to be less frequent with brivaracetam than with levetiracetam, and the switch between these 2 medications can be made easily (78).
+Brivaracetam is well tolerated and has shown a good efficacy for treating patients with juvenile myoclonic epilepsy and other forms of genetic generalized epilepsies (84; 34).
+The occurrence of behavioral adverse events appears to be less frequent with brivaracetam than with levetiracetam, and the switch between these 2 medications can be made easily (84).

-A major concern is the high risk of valproate causing major congenital malformations (83) as well as the cognitive and behavioral outcome of children who were exposed to valproate in utero (15; 90).
-A study comparing carbamazepine, phenobarbital, valproic acid, and lamotrigine confirmed particularly higher malformation rates in women taking valproic acid at doses higher than 1500 mg per day, whereas lamotrigine at a dose of less than 300 mg per day had the lowest rate of malformations (82).
+A major concern is the high risk of valproate causing major congenital malformations (89) as well as the cognitive and behavioral outcome of children who were exposed to valproate in utero (18; 97), and it should be avoided in girls and women of childbearing potential.
+Levetiracetam and lamotrigine are considered the safest choices for women of childbearing potential with juvenile myoclonic epilepsy (66).
+A study comparing carbamazepine, phenobarbital, valproic acid, and lamotrigine confirmed particularly higher malformation rates in women taking valproic acid at doses higher than 1500 mg per day, whereas lamotrigine at a dose of less than 300 mg per day had the lowest rate of malformations (88).
 However, lamotrigine at doses higher than 300 mg per day was no safer than valproic acid at doses lower than 700 mg per day, demonstrating that both the type and dose of antiseizure medication are important to consider in women of childbearing potential.

 Fernando Cendes MD PhD